- Rocket Dollar Knowledge Base

 What is the difference between a restricted investment and a prohibited transaction?

 Restricted investments constitute what you cannot invest in with a Rocket Dollar account.
-Prohibited transactions relate to entities in which you cannot invest with or do business with in your retirement account.
+Prohibited transactions relate to entities in which you cannot invest or do business within your retirement account.

 IRS law restricts you from investing in or with...